no-go/OffRouteMap/README.md

 ## Future tasks

+- [x] minimal localisation
-- unit tests
+- [ ] unit tests
-- something similar to doxygen
+- [ ] something similar to doxygen
-- ci/cd
+- [ ] ci/cd
+- [ ] map dark mode (optional, lightbulb icon)
-- any idea to port it to linux? maybe with glide or something strange like fltk? a hard break between code and gui?
+- Any idea to port it to linux?
+Maybe with glide or something strange like fltk?
+A hard break between code and gui?

 ## Known bugs